 Emily Heglund is the Executive Director of CASA of Trinity Valley and believes in the power of advocacy to change children’s lives.
 She is a former CASA board member, volunteer advocate and foster parent.
 After spending nearly 10 years working in the newspaper industry, Emily decided to devote herself full time to CASA, and she moved her family from coastal Georgia to her hometown of Athens, Texas, to work in resource development for CASA of Trinity Valley.
 She was asked to serve as executive director in 2016 and is excited to carry on her program’s legacy of fierce advocacy for children.
 Emily holds a bachelor’s degree in News-Editorial Journalism from Texas Christian University.
 She can be reached at firstname.lastname@example.org.

-Keith Loper is a full-time Casework Supervisor in Henderson county and a former rodeo announcer.
-Keith has advocated for children throughout his career.
+Keith Loper is the Program Director of CASA of Trinity Valley and a former rodeo announcer.
+Keith has advocated for children throughout his career and found his calling through CASA.
 He came to CASA in June 2012 and has since dedicated himself to serving the children of Henderson county and the volunteers that directly serve them.
-Keith can be contacted at firstname.lastname@example.org.
+For Keith, the most rewarding part of being a CASA advocate is seeing the real difference we make in the lives of the children we serve.
+Keith can be contacted at email@example.com.

 Penny LaPlant is a full-time Casework Supervisor/Trainer in Henderson county.
 Penny has a background in estimating, sales order coordinating and internal auditing.
 She has completed training in Trauma Through the Lens of Development, Trauma Informed Care and Fetal Alcohol Spectrum Disorder as well as PRIDE parenting classes.
 After a 6 ½ year respite to care for her three granddaughters, Penny decided to restart her career and joined the CASA team aspiring to give back to the community in which she lives.
 She can be contacted at firstname.lastname@example.org.